Edwin Ferdinand

-Edwin Ferdinand (born October 12, 1971) is a St. Lucian former footballer who represented the Saint Lucia national football team.
+Edwin Ferdinand (born 12 October 1971) is a Saint Lucian former footballer who played as a forward.
+He made two appearances for the Saint Lucia.

-Playing career
+Club career

 Ferdinand spent some time with the Caribbean Stars in the Canadian International Soccer League from 1995.
-During this time, the team won the 1996/1997 CISL Indoor Championship.
+During this time, the team won the 1996–97 CISL Indoor Championship.
 In 1999, he signed with Northern United All Stars of the Saint Lucia Gold Division.

-National team
+International career

-Ferdinand made his debut for the Saint Lucia national football team on March 5, 2000, in the 2010 FIFA World Cup qualification – CONCACAF first round match against Suriname.
+Ferdinand made his debut for the Saint Lucia national football team on 5 March 2000, in the 2010 FIFA World Cup qualification – CONCACAF first round match against Suriname.